turbot/steampipe-plugin-googledirectory/docs/tables/googledirectory_privilege.md

 # Table: googledirectory_privilege

-Query information about privileges defined in the Google Workspace.
+Query information about privileges defined in the Google Workspace directory.

 ## Examples